elhajifi/toDoApp/README.md

-this my first js app ever </br>
+This is my first JavaScript app ever.
-i understand python </br>
-i studied c++ for 2 weeks </br>
+I understand Python and studied C++ for two weeks.
-i have a good understanding of html and css </br>
+I have a good understanding of HTML and CSS.
-i watched an introduction video of js on the 'freecodecamp' youtube chanel yesterday, and another one on DOM today.
+I watched an introductory video on JavaScript on the FreeCodeCamp YouTube channel yesterday and another one on the DOM today.